HumanCellAtlas/skylab-analysis/tools/emptyDropsWrapper/README.md

 ## Requirements

-This script requires the following R packages to be installed: 'optparse', 'DropletUtils'.
+This script requires the following R packages to be installed:

+* 'optparse'
+* 'DropletUtils'

 DropletUtils are available from bioconductor and require R version 3.5